Andreipic/xidian-internship-multifactor-stock-volatility-model/README.md

 and reproduces the report's results directly rather than re-downloading or retraining.
-Scripts 01 and 02 fall back to live data collection / training if those files are missing (with a printed warning that results will then differ slightly from the report, due to newer data and retraining stochasticity).
+Scripts 01 and 02 fall back to live data collection / training if those files are missing (with a printed warning that results will then differ slightly from the report, due to newer data and retraining).

 Each script writes its full console output to `logs/<script_name>.log`, overwritten on every run -- check there first if a number looks off or a